genkgo/ember-localforage-adapter/README.md

 Support
 ----

 The adapter is available in the current versions of all major browsers: Chrome, Firefox, IE, and Safari (including Safari Mobile). localStorage is used for browsers with no IndexedDB or WebSQL support.
-See [Mozilla's localForage](https://github.com/mozilla/localForage) for an upadted detailed compatibility info.
+See [Mozilla's localForage](https://github.com/mozilla/localForage) for an updated detailed compatibility info.

 * **Android Browser 2.1**
 * **Blackberry 7**